getsentry/sentry-javascript/packages/ember/README.md

   };
 ```

+### Previous Integration

+Previously we've recommended using the Ember integration from `@sentry/integrations` but moving forward we will be using
+this Ember addon to offer more Ember-specific error and performancing monitoring.

 ## Testing

 You can find example instrumentation in the `dummy` application, which is also used for testing.
 To test with the dummy